The Climate Change Levy (CCL): What does it mean for small businesses?

 If you’re looking for easy ways in which you can reduce your business's carbon footprint — and save money, too — then there are a few ways you can go about it:

-Conduct an energy audit
+Do an energy audit

-An audit can identify opportunities to save energy (and money!) that you might not have even considered!
+An audit can identify opportunities to save energy (and money!) that you might not have even considered.

 To find out more about conducting an energy audit for your business, check out our guide.